 I mentioned previously that I was going to give my planters a haircut.
-In the 13 years I've been blogging, I've never had so many people respond and ask me to share how I do that.
-As I was pruning back the annuals in my planters, I realized that basically, I was doing two main things.
+In the 13 years I've blogged, I've never had so many people respond and ask me to share how I do that.
+As I was pruning back the annuals in my planters, I realized that, basically, I was doing two main things.
 One was to deadhead geraniums aggressively, and the other was pinching back petunia plants (a lot!).

 Why I pinch back petunias

-There is a point in the summer where I get tired of and even annoyed at my planters.
+There is a point in the summer when I get tired of and even annoyed at my planters.
 They look unruly and unkempt.
-My planters don't seem to appreciate the amount of work that I put into keeping them look nice (yes, I take that personally!).
+My planters don't seem to appreciate how much work I put into keeping them looking nice (yes, I take that personally!).

 It's a normal part of my day to deadhead my planters and remove any yellowing or dried leaves.
 Sometimes they need a little more!